SUMMER SEMINAR IN PHIL STAT (3/9/19)

 The focus of the Summer Seminar in Phil Stat

 Our focus will revolve around current controversies about statistical methodology.
 The field of philosophy of statistics has long been marked by philosophical disagreement and controversy.
 Although the availability of high-powered methods has led to eclecticism and pragmatism, long-standing battles still simmer below the surface in questions about scientific trustworthiness and in the evidence policy reforms put forward by journals and professional societies.
 Rival conceptions of the nature of statistical inference show up unannounced in today’s problems of scientific integrity, irreproducibility, and questionable research practices.
+When it comes to how to restore scientific integrity, the experts do not agree.
+We will peel back the layers as to why.

 For example, today’s statistical crisis of replication grows out of the difficulty in obtaining statistically significant results when an independent group seeks to replicate a finding using more stringent protocols and preregistration of hypotheses and data generation.
 However statistical significance tests are themselves steeped in the inductive-statistical controversies played out in the philosophy and history of statistics.
 Key notions–P-values, Type I and II error probabilities, power, confidence levels, posterior probabilities–are often confused and are interpreted in myriad ways.
 A jungle of thorny debates about probabilistic ontology, the nature of scientific progress, the role of probability–not to mention matters of politics–are interwoven.
 These issues form an important part of what we are calling PhilStat.
 Questions about values in science and ethics of research are also intimately entwined.
 Work in AI, machine learning, and causal modeling are also components of the broad area we have in mind, although we will not have time to study those topics in our summer seminar.
 However, participants may have projects that relate to these.